 The Inaugural Justice Graham Hill Memorial Lecture was given last year in Hobart by Justice Michael Kirby.
 In it Justice Kirby paid tribute to Justice Hill’s commitment to, and achievements in, tax law and legal education in Australia.
 It was a fitting tribute given, appropriately, by a judge who was both from an appellate court and who had known Justice Hill since the two were fellow students at school.

-Justice Tony Pagone was appointed to the Federal Court of Australia in June 2013.
-Prior to this appointment, he was a judge of the trial division of the Supreme Court of Victoria and had been the judge in charge of the Commercial Court of that court.
-Justice Pagone graduated from Monash University in 1979 with a Bachelor of Laws and from Cambridge University with a Master of Laws in 1983.
-In 2014, he was awarded an LLD from the University of Melbourne for his research and published work on anti.tax avoidance provisions.
-He was admitted as a legal practitioner in 1980, signed the roll of counsel in 1985, and was appointed Queen™fs Counsel for Victoria in 1996.
+The Hon.
+Tony Pagone was appointed to the Federal Court of Australia in June 2013.
+Prior to this appointment, he was a judge of the Trial Division and had been the judge in charge of the Commercial Court of the Supreme Court of Victoria.
+Justice Pagone graduated from Monash University in 1979 with a Bachelor of Laws and from Cambridge University with a Master of Laws (First Class Hons) in 1983.
+He was admitted as a practitioner in 1980 and signed the roll of counsel in 1985.
+Justice Pagone was appointed Queen’s Counsel for Victoria in 1996.
 During his career at the Bar, Justice Pagone practised widely in taxation law, commercial law, administrative law, constitution law, public and human rights law.
-He was also Special Counsel to the ATO between 2002 and 2004.
-He is a professorial fellow of the Melbourne Law School and lectures in several postgraduate courses at the Melbourne Law School and from time to time in the Law Faculty at Monash University.
-Justice Pagone is a vice-president of the International Association of Judges and a director of the Board of the International Association of Tax Judges.
-Current at 19 October 2016
+He was also a part-time member of the Administrative Appeals Tribunal and Special Counsel to the Australian Taxation Office.
+In 2014, he obtained an LLD from the University of Melbourne for his contribution to scholarship in the field of anti-tax avoidance.
+He teaches regularly in tax in the University of Melbourne graduate program.

 - Current at